Pukey123/PythonGame/README.md

 Defeating monster drops egg for that monster and also essessce seed of its type e.g fire cow drops fire essence seed and cow egg.

-Current Types
+Monster Types
 - Basic/ Base
 - Fire
 - Water
 - Earth
+- Air
-- Electricity
+- Lightning
-- Grass/ Nature
+- Nature
 - Metal
+- ???
+(Future discussion to be had)